unlhcc/hcc-packaging/README.md

 Promoting
 --------

 Builds automatically go to the nebraska-testing repo, not the production repo.
-Tagging will need to be done with `osg-koji` for now; we are working to add support for `osg-promote`.
+To tag a package named `foo` into the release repo:

+    osg-promote --route hcc foo

+This requires `osg-build` version 1.2.8 or later.